iromanovsky/irom.info/_posts/2023-10-02-azure-iac-levels.md

 Good for:

 - **When command line tools are unavailable**: in cases where command line tools have limitations or are unavailable, the REST API comes to help.
-- **Building custom solutions**: If you're creating your own solution or tool, the REST API is your way to directly interact with the management plane.
+- **Building custom solutions**: if you're creating your own solution or tool, the REST API is your way to directly interact with the management plane.

 Too Complex for:

-- **General daily usage**: Due to its complexity and low-level nature, the REST API isn't suitable for bare-handed humans, unless you wrap it into your own script snippets.
+- **General daily usage**: due to its low-level nature, the REST API isn't suitable for bare-handed humans, unless you wrap it into your own script snippets.

 Hints: